aravindbuddha/CAIRS_Framework/README.md

 ==# Inheriting Object and Appending to a NameSpace

+	/*
+		Create namespace person - it will be appended on the window object */
 	var person = person || {};

+	/*
+		append a new level  characteristics to the 'person' top level namespace */
 	person.characteristics = person.characteristics || {
 		eyes_number : 2
 		,nose_number : 1
 		,arms_number : 2
 	};

+	/*
+		Create the class head inheriting the CAIRS Framework's class AND append it to the top level given 'person.characteristics' namespace
+	*/
 	var head = CAIRS.ext(CAIRS, {
 		head : {
 			speak : function(){